 Updated 1/3/22.
 Have you seen the ads for the X3 Bar Elite exercise system on Instagram or Facebook?
 How about YouTube videos?
 I've been seeing a lot of ads for the X3 Bar system, so much so I got curious.
 I wrote this unbiased X3 Bar review to help you decide if it's right for you.
 No hype.
 Just me breaking down the claims and revealing the good and not so good about it.
 Who makes X3 and does it really work?
 Is your best body just a few weeks away from you using the X3 Bar system?
 Let's take a look at the claims and evidence and find out if it's right for you.
 Affiliate Disclosure: This site may earn a small commission from purchases you make.
 See the affiliate disclosure page for more insights.

 What Is The X3 Bar System?

-The X3 system also called the X3 Bar is a home exercise training device and 12 week program created by a biomedical engineer.
-It uses heavy-duty elastic tubing and a steel bar which allows you to perform a variety of exercises designed to increase muscle mass, strength and bone density.
+The X3 system also called the X3 Bar is a home exercise training device and 12-week program created by a biomedical engineer.
+It uses heavy-duty elastic tubing and a 23.5-inch long steel bar, allowing you to perform various exercises designed to increase muscle mass, strength, and bone density.

 - Standing chest press

-- Upright row
+- Standing Upright row